- Accommodation on double occupancy basis.

 Our tour features three meals each day, most of them at our hotel.
 In Bhutan hotels, they serve meals usually in buffet style or set menu that includes rice dishes, curried or stir-fried, vegetables, noodles, and bread and one or two meat dishes.
 Warning: A local style of meat dish contains bones.
 Many past travelers commented that meat was chewy or tough and that makes sense as they import meat from India and other neighboring countries.
 They don't slaughter animals in Bhutan.
 Our guides can arrange some dinners at local restaurants at your request.
 One note: traditional Bhutanese food always features chilies, and the most popular dish, "ema datshi," is made with large, hot, green chilies in a cheese sauce.

 Our guides are college-educated local people, proficient in English and trained and licensed by local tourism authorities.
-Most importantly, they are friendly and committed to deliver the best services.
+Most importantly, they are friendly and committed to delivering the best services.

 International and internal airfares

 The tour starts and finishes in Paro, Bhutan.
 There are no direct flight connections from the USA or Europe to Bhutan.
-You need to first fly to Bangkok, Delhi, Kolkata or Kathmandu, spend a night there and next day fly to Bhutan.
-Bangkok is the most popular gateway for travel to Bhutan, as there are daily 2 flights from Bangkok and the US citizens and most European passport holders don't need visa for Bhutan.
+You need to first fly to Bangkok, Delhi, Kolkata or Kathmandu, spend a night there and next day to Bhutan.
+Bangkok is the most popular gateway for travel to Bhutan, as there are daily two flights from Bangkok and the US citizens and most European passport holders don't need a visa for Thailand.